postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Moving elements to workspaces

-You can move existing collections and environments to another workspace by moving them.
+You can move existing collections and environments to another workspace.

 To move a collection, open it via __Collections__ on the left-hand side, click <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> and choose __Move collection__.